bhavikagrawal/32health/README.md

 ## Deployment

-Integration is done on vercel and is manual right now.
+Integration is done on vercel and is build is triggered automatically once a change is pushed to main branch